Cremer-Passy Prize (2024) of the Interparliamentary Union awarded to His Excellency Dr Haroun KABADI

 Découvrez les images liées

-Nigeria offers to host the 85th Session of the UPA Executive Committee
+Nigeria offers to host the 85th Session of the APU Executive Committee

 At the 83rd Session of the APU Executive Committee in Rabat, Morocco, the Parliament of the Federal Republic of Nigeria presented its intention to host the 85th Session of the organisation in 2026.